 As an Activist, Philanthropist, and Advocate, I can only share my experience working on a project for elderSource.
 The PhotoVoice project comprised of six participants.
 I tried to remain faithful to the participants, but this was not without challenges.
 I witnessed how others, who like me, expressed sentiments of not being treated with respect or whose concerns were dismissed.

-The gratis work and amount of hours I and my intern put into this project to uphold the authenticity of what the LGBT elders voiced, was not valued anymore than the participants’ contributions, as evidenced in the end.
-All that the leadership cared about was their funding, not the profound statements made by three participants – all on film – all very compelling – rolled out in one statement (Precarious Legal System).
-Leadership argued that a statement such as this would place their organization at risk for losing funding.
+The gratis work and amount of hours I and my intern put into this project to uphold the authenticity of what the LGBT elders voiced was not valued any more than the participants’ contributions, as evidenced in the end.
+The leadership cared about was their funding, not the profound statements made by three participants – all on film – all very compelling – rolled out in one statement (Precarious Legal System).
+Leadership argued that a statement such as this would place their organization at risk of losing funding.

 (1) The statement “Precarious Legal System” was made and disputed by the leadership.

 One of the participants (near the end of the project right before the exhibit) passed away.
 The participants had come to know her in all the months we worked closely with them.
 We suggested a postscript in her honor and as a way to celebrate her contribution as a valuable member of society.
 She was our one and only trans woman in the group.